jollyoldsaintnixon/goodPlays/README.md

       Dates as years
       Buttons to open genres and category search options developer selection and functionality
+      Opens when path is '/advanced-search'
     Profile:
       Make public/private option
       Switch between Add/Delete game based on current gamerack Take away game index from profile
+      Add reshuffle to recommendations
   Reducers:
     Figure out how to deal with game rack errors
   Controllers: